jriecken/asset-smasher/README.md

     - Compress LESS during LESS preprocessing
     - Generate Gzipped versions of files
     - Include a MD5 hash of the file's contents in the file name. `myAsset.js` -> `myAsset-c89cba7b7df028e65cb01d86f4d27077.js`
+        - `asset_path` helper that can be used to reference the hashed name.

+It's released under the [MIT](http://en.wikipedia.org/wiki/MIT_License)

 ## <a name="structure-assets"></a> Structuring Your Assets